 - milk – you can use the milk of your choice such as cow’s, cashew, almond, coconut, etc.

-- vanilla extract – always a good idea when baking muffins.
-You can also substitute almond extract for a delicious different kind of flavor.
+- vanilla extract or lemon extract– You can also substitute almond extract for a delicious different kind of flavor.
+Though lemon emulsion will give you the most lemon flavor.

 - blueberries – you can use fresh or frozen blueberries here.
 Just note that when using frozen blueberries you’ll need a couple more minutes of bake time.